Fibrocalculous Pancreatic Diabetes

 - Collection of pancreatic juice

-- Juice contains less of lipase, bicarbonate and trypsin compared to normal
+- Juice contains less of lipase, bicarbonate, and trypsin compared to normal

 -

-Q. Which are non-invasive (tubeless tests for pancreatic function) ?
+Q. Which are non-invasive (tubeless tests for pancreatic function)?

 - Fecal elastase